 The main ingredient?
 Damiana leaves.
 This special aphrodisiac was used by the native people of Mexico and the Mayans to help boost sexual potency, so it definitely adds a sensual kick to any cocktail.
 Ready to get shaking?
-Ahead, we share five exclusive cocktails that will really set your S.O.'s heart on fire.
+Ahead, we share five exclusive Valentine's cocktails that will really set your partner's heart on fire.

 Inspiration: Dreamy and in Love

-When you're working with elevated (and sensual) ingredients, Drina, Coon, and Moradi truly believe the act of making a cocktail can be as stimulating as the drink itself.
+When you're working with elevated (and sensual) ingredients, Drina, Coon, and Moradi truly believe the act of making a cocktail can be as stimulating as drinking the beverage itself.
 This dreamy combination of mezcal infused with ancient pistachio, rose water, damiana, and cardamom is said to attract love and open the heart.
 "This recipe has a lot of bold players intertwined," they said.
 "We prefer Roya Spirit syrup as the sweetener because it keeps the taste and feeling light and lucid."
 Let's shake to that.

 1 1/2 oz.
 Gem & Bolt Mezcal + Damiana